 Now, to authorize with TwitCount, we’ll go to https://twitcount.com and click the big blue button on their home page.

 Which takes us to the Authorization screen.
-The blue ‘Authorize’ button here is the key ingredient to getting your tweet counts recorded accurately.
+The blue ‘Authorize’ button is the key ingredient to accurately recording your tweet counts.

 Click the ‘Authorize app’ button, and that’s it!
 You are done.

-You should be able to go back to your Twitter integrated apps, and see TwitCount there as in Figure 1.
+You should be able to return to your Twitter-integrated apps and see TwitCount there, as in Figure 1.